Ludwig Börne

-Karl Ludwig Börne (born "Loeb Baruch"; 6 May 1786 – 12 February 1837) was a German-Jewish political writer and satirist, who is considered part of the Young Germany movement.
+Karl Ludwig Börne (born Judah Löw Baruch; 6 May 1786 – 12 February 1837) was a German-Jewish political writer and satirist, who is considered part of the Young Germany movement.

 Early life

-Karl Ludwig Börne was born Loeb Baruch on 6 May 1786, at Frankfurt am Main, to a Jewish family.
-He was the son of Jakob Baruch, a banker.
-His grandfather had been a government bureaucrat.
+Karl Ludwig Börne was born Loeb Baruch on 6 May 1786, at Frankfurt am Main, to a Jewish family living in the Frankfurter Judengasse.
+He was the third son of Jakob Baruch, a banker.
+His grandfather had been a government bureaucrat and funded the construction of a community synagogue.